Concordium/concordium-node/concordium-node/README.md

 - The node built with Haskell library auto-discovery is not suitable for distribution to other machines.
 It is a dynamically linked binary with a large number of shared library dependencies.

-## Installing genesis data
-Unpack the relevant set of genesis data and private baker data from [genesis-data/](/genesis-data) to the folder that will be used as the `--data-dir` of the node.

 ## Running a bootstrapper node

 The bootstrapper node uses a configuration similar to the one of a